rhildred/rhildred.github.io.20170718/courses/MB215/Agile.md

 ![one bite at a time](https://upload.wikimedia.org/wikipedia/commons/thumb/0/00/Elefante_S%C3%A3o_Paulo_Sepia.jpg/320px-Elefante_S%C3%A3o_Paulo_Sepia.jpg "one bite at a time")

-That to me is a big strength of Kent's test driven development idea.
-It seems much less daunting to me to write a test of whether my code works than to write the code.
-Then after I have written the test the code itself seems less of a mountain to climb.
+It seems much **less daunting to me to write a test of whether my code works than to write the code**.
+Then after I have written the test the code itself seems less of a mountain to climb, starting a flow towards the goal state.

+Flow, to me, is a big strength of Kent's test driven development idea. **Developers can keep developing confident that they haven't broken previously working code.**

+1. Add a test
+2. Run all tests and see if the new one fails
+3. Write just enough code to make the test pass, **not wasting time building things you won't need**
+4. Run tests and make sure that the new one passes, as well as all of the previous
+5. Refactor code
+6. Repeat

+Finally the tests become **reliable documentation of what the code actually does.** Static documentation becomes out of date.
+Tests, so long as they pass, describe the way the system really works.

 In Beck's words, 2 deliveries creates more value than 1 delivery.
 Beck goes on to tell the story of a Norwegian consultant who builds "tight software" that no one can find any fault with.